cor215/Portfolio_Project/README.md

 ## Applying Machine/Statistical Learning

 Below I applied two clustering algorithms to group U.S. cities into four main clusters.
-These clusters helped better visualize and summarize trends for mortality rates across the U.S. I listed the cities for each cluster in the iPython notebook attached to this email.
+These clusters better visualize and summarize trends for mortality rates across the U.S. I listed the cities for each cluster in the iPython notebook attached to this project.

 ![image info](image(2).png)

 ![image info](image(3).png)

 ![image info](image(4).png)

+Enjoy the insight!
+- Christian Omar Rosado